hjhart/iterm-preferences/README.md

 * Does not copy text on selection
 * Dim affects only text, not background.
 * Hides the scroll bar and the window number
+* Do not show per-pane title bar when in split pane mode

 # How